kozjuli/kozjuli.github.io/_pages/research.md

 - **Liquidity and Investment in General Equilibrium** with Nicolas Caramp and Keisuke Teeple

-- **The Impact of Racial Segregation on College Attainment in Spatial Equilibrium** with Victoria Gregory and Hannah Rubinton
+- **A Spatial Equilibrium Model of Racial Segregation and the College Gap** with Victoria Gregory and Hannah Rubinton

+- **Policy Rules and Large Crises in Emerging Markets** with Emilio Espino, Fernando M. Martin and Juan M. Sanchez

  ---